 - And More!

 The Finnish Transportation and Safety Agency (TRAFI) oversees vehicle registration in the country.
-To read more about the process of registering your imported used U.S. vehicle into Finland, you can consult TRAFI’s website here.
+To read more about the process of registering your imported used U.S. vehicle in Finland, you can consult TRAFI’s website here.

 The Used Car Market in Finland